Christian Heritage Classical School

-Christian Heritage Classical School (CHCS) is a coeducational private school with Christian affiliations in Longview, Texas.
-It was founded in 1994, and offers classes from four-year-old kindergarten to the twelfth grade.
-Its enrollment is c.
-300 students, with its mascot being the Sentinel.
+Christian Heritage Classical School (CHCS) is a private, nonprofit, K–12, classical Christian school in Longview, Texas.
+It was founded in 1994.
+Its enrollment is about 300 students.
+Its mascot is the Sentinel.

 Location

-CHCS is located north of Longview, Texas on a 10-acre campus.
+CHCS is located north of Longview, Texas, on a 10-acre campus.
 Facilities include a science lab, library, a football/soccer field, and an indoor basketball court.

 Academics

 The average staff to student ratio at CHCS is c.
 1:15.
 CHCS offers multiple College Board Advanced Placement (AP) courses, and has had a high percentage of students receive National Merit honors compared to other schools in the area.

 Extra-curricular activities

 CHCS offers baseball, six man football, cross country, basketball, soccer, volleyball, tennis, track, and golf, as well as choir and strings.